Victoria FallsAirport · ZimbabweMunga Plains18°05′S · 24°28′EChobe National Park11,700 km²NAMIBIAZAMBIAZIMBABWEBOTSWANA

 Chobe National Park

-Leopards, lions, and cheetahs on the same plain.
+Leopards, lions, and cheetahs together.

 More about Chobe National Park →